 - Attend a Union General Meeting

-- Complete and Submit your Feedback Action Plan.
+- Complete and Submit your End of Semester Report.

 Accreditations are awarded on a semester by semester basis.
 To this effect, you’ll need to meet the standard for accreditation each semester you volunteer as a representative.
 You’ll be able to monitor your progress towards meeting the required standard for accreditation through Canvas.